Our NASA STEM EPDC Mission

 The Texas State NASA STEM Educator Professional Development Collaborative is a national educator professional development system comprised of and designed to serve STEM Educators at all levels including university pre-service educators, pre-service teachers, K-12 teachers, and informal educators.
+We recognize that students are the primary beneficiaries through our support with educators.

 We will also work towards developing new materials with expert faculty teams at Texas State University and partner faculty members from other universities and PD centers.
 We will provide professional learning experiences and resources to thousands of educators per year via four integrated delivery mechanisms of 1) NASA Face to Face (F2F) Institutes, 2) Partner-delivered Educator Professional Development (EPD), 3) Online EPD, and 4) Community-Requested EPD.
+By supporting educators and institutions, EPDC is a critical link in serving diverse audiences of students and inspiring and motivating them to pursue STEM fields of study, careers and opportunities with NASA.

 NASA STEM Educator Professional Development Collaborative is an innovative, comprehensive, national network system grounded in educational theory and best practices.
 NASA STEM EPDC is a transformative, diversity-focused educator professional development system with a national scope led by Texas State University.